Steps to Choosing a Medicare Part D Plan

 There is a specific time period when you can enroll in a Medicare Part D plan that depends on a variety of factors.

-months after your birthday month.
+after your birthday month.
 This is the Initial Enrollment Period (IEP).
-Note that there is an exception if your
+Note that there is an exception if

-Security disability benefit.
-You will have a 7-month enrollment window that opens 3 months before your 25th month
+Social Security disability benefit.
+You will have a 7-month enrollment window that starts 3 months before your

-of receiving Social Security or Railroad Retirement Board benefits and ends 3 months afterwards.
+25th month of receiving Social Security or Railroad Retirement Board disability benefits and ends 3 months after

 Alternately, you may enroll when you have a circumstantial change such as moving or involuntary loss of coverage.
 This is considered a Special Enrollment Period (SEP).

 Your chosen plan should have details about how to enroll during an enrollment period.
 Learn more about when to enroll in Medicare Part D now.